Bengali grammar: Case

-All of the inflected nouns above have a definite article preceding their case markers.
+All the inflected nouns above have a definite article preceding their case markers.
 There are some basic rules to keep in mind about the cases, apart from the "default" nominative.

-For the objective case, the ending -রে -re may be used in certain non-standard dialects of Bengali.
-For example, the non-standard ছাত্রটারে chhatrô-ţa-re may be used instead of the standard ছাত্রটাকে chhatrô-ţa-ke.
+For the objective case, the ending -রে -re is mostly used in Bangladesh both in standard use and across Eastern Bengali dialects.
+Whilst the ending -কে -ke is mostly used in West Bengal.

 For the genitive case, the ending may change, though never with a definite article attached.
-A noun (without an article) which ends in a consonant or the inherent vowel, অ ô, is inflected by adding – ের -er to the end of the word (and deleting the inherent vowel if applicable).
+A noun (without an article) that ends in a consonant or the inherent vowel, অ ô, is inflected by adding – ের -er to the end of the word (and deleting the inherent vowel if applicable).
 An example of this would be the genitive of মাংস mangshô "meat" being মাংসের mangsher "of meat" or "(the) meat's".
-A noun which ends in any vowel apart from the inherent vowel will just have a -র -r following it, as in the genitive of ছেলে chhele being ছেলের chheler "(the) boy's".
+A noun that ends in any vowel apart from the inherent vowel will just have a -র -r following it, as in the genitive of ছেলে chhele being ছেলের chheler "(the) boy's".
 The genitive ending is also applied to verbs (in their verbal noun forms), which is most commonly seen when using postpositions (for example: শেখার জন্য shekhar jonno, "to/for learning").

 For the locative case, the marker also changes in a similar fashion to the genitive case, with consonants having their own ending, – ে -e, and all other vowels having another ending, -তে -te, with one exception.
 If a noun ends with – া -a, then its locative case marker would be -য় -y, as in কলকাতায় Kolkata-y "to Kolkata".
 However, this exception for -a ending nouns is sometimes ignored, and colloquially many will say কলকাতাতে Kolkata-te instead of the proper Kolkata-y.

 Measure words

 When counted, nouns must also be accompanied by the appropriate measure word.
-As in many eastern Asian languages (e.g. Chinese, Japanese, Thai, etc.), nouns in Bengali cannot be counted directly by adding the numeral directly adjacent to the noun.
+As in many East Asian languages (e.g., Chinese, Japanese, Thai, etc.), nouns in Bengali cannot be counted directly by adding the numeral directly adjacent to the noun.
 The noun's measure word (MW) must be used in between the numeral and the noun.
 Most nouns take the generic measure word ţa, although there are many more specific measure words, such as jon, which is only used to count humans.